 As a dog breeder or lover, your dog’s well-being and health is surely your main priority.
 You want to make sure that they stay by your side for longer.
 Our canine inherited disease test can be a step towards ensuring healthier dogs and preventing diseases.
 Who’zTheDaddy?’s canine disease test screens which diseases your dog is most susceptible to and the probability that your dog might develop one of these diseases at some point in their life.
-Our canine disease testing service starts from just £49 for the first test and £20 for each additional test ordered for the same canine at the same time.
-Results are ready in 7 working days from receipt of samples

 A healthier dog and a healthier litter

 Canine inherited disease testing can better arm you with the tools to provide your dog with a longer life, however if you are a dog breeder the test becomes a necessity, as it is the most meticulous medium available for selective mating.
 Hereditary illnesses in the gene pool can be cleared with the help of our canine disease test, and offspring will be born disease-free.
 If following the results of our DNA test, a dog is shown to carry certain hereditary, disease-causing genes, as a dog breeder you can exclude this dog from mating.
 This tool also provides potential puppy buyers with assurance that their new pet is not genetically predisposed to a particular disease that may be prevalent in a certain breed.

 The table below shows the complete list of diseases that we screen in our canine inherited disease test, the dog breeds which are most likely to suffer from the disease, the symptoms which may manifest in your dog and the short or long term prognosis.

 |Type of Disease||Dog Breeds in Which We Are Most Likely to See This Disease||Symptoms and Prognosis|